Rentals

 Notes:

 Campers need to bring lunch, drinking water, two snacks and a backpack daily.
 Camp handbook can be found at http://www.thprd.org/activities/nature/nature-camps.
 A $30 deposit is included in this camp payment.
-Deposits are non-refundable, transferrable only prior to 5pm, May 30, 2025.
+Deposits are non-refundable, transferable only prior to 5pm, May 30, 2025.
 All camp balances are due 14 days before the start of each camp by 5 pm.
 An individual’s space in camp will be forfeited automatically if the balance is not paid by the two-week prior deadline.
 Cancellations made at least 14 days before the start date will be refunded (minus deposit.)

-Wild Adventures Camp: Sense-sational Scientists
+Wild Adventures Camp: Wilderness Explorers

-CM17221 / Summer 2025
+CM17224 / Summer 2025

 8:30 to 4:00pm | Mon,Tue,Wed,Thu,Fri